 Contractor turnover is always a high risk on any project during construction and it materialized on this specific project.
 Safety violations in the field resulted in the dismissal of the contractor.
 Once the contractor was dismissed, the team immediately focused on the need to re-mobilize a new contractor as quickly and effectively as possible.

-Fortunately, the team’s disciplined approach to transitioning interface management through engineering and into construction meant they had the information needed to make rapid re-mobilization a reality and minimize project downtime.
+Fortunately, the team’s disciplined approach to transitioning interfaces through engineering and into construction meant they had the information needed to make rapid re-mobilization a reality and minimize project downtime.
 Some of the information captured in their interface management program included data on soft interfaces that provided answers to critical questions, including:

 - Who had committed to do what?